mit-commit/commit-website/README.md

 # COMMIT Group Website

+Do not edit directly on AFS - make a pull request to https://github.com/mit-commit/commit-website, and then ask one of the website admins to pull on the server.

+For instructions on adding papers, see the [commit wiki](https://mit-commit.github.io/commit-wiki/papers/).

+# Admin Stuff

 ## Requirements

-The website (for now) runs on Python 2.7.
-We plan to upgrade it to 3.6 soon.
+The website runs on Python 2.7.

 The bibtex updating script requires Racket and bib2sx.